Google Ads Agency in Cheshire, Digital State in Hale, Cheshire.

 Google has officially started to roll out its new AdWords (pay per click) user interface, and it is expected that it will be available to every user by the end of the first half of 2018.

-Many AdWords users, both individuals and professionals, have been voicing their concerns over the potential impact this drastic update might have on key features, reports and overall functionality.
+Many Google Ads users, both individuals and professionals, have been voicing their concerns over the potential impact this drastic update might have on key features, reports and overall functionality.
 Noting that many people have been experiencing the same frustrations, we’ve put together a few pros and cons of the new interface to give you an insight into what you can expect to encounter over the coming months.

 Pro: The Aesthetics